Izuku Midoriya: In My Hero Academia

-Izuku is first seen in My Hero Academia as a 4-year-old boy about to be beaten up by three other classmates, one of them being Katsuki "Kacchan" Bakugo, who has the ability to create explosions.
+Izuku is first seen in My Hero Academia as a 4-year-old boy about to be beaten up by three other classmates, one of them being Katsuki Bakugo, who has the ability to create explosions.
 Izuku was born without any unique superpower, or "Quirk", to call his own unlike his parents and 80% of the world's population.
 Despite this setback, he grew up with aspirations to be a hero in his own right and began to idolize the superhero All Might.
 Izuku was raised primarily by his mother Inko, who has the ability to make small objects float towards herself.
-His father, Hisashi, whose quirk allows him to breathe fire, is not seen due to him working abroad in the United States.
-Throughout his childhood and into his teen years, Izuku would often be bullied by Katsuki, who would give him the nickname "Deku" (an alternate Kun'yomi reading of his given name's kanji that is homophonous with 木偶, meaning "useless person; good for nothing"; treated as a clipped compound of "Defenseless Izuku" in English translations) to mock his perceived worthlessness in superhero society.
+His father, Hisashi, whose Quirk allows him to breathe fire, is not seen due to him working abroad in the United States.
+Throughout his childhood and into his teen years, Izuku would often be bullied by Katsuki, who would give him the nickname "Deku" (an alternate kun'yomi reading of his given name's kanji that is homophonous with 木偶, meaning "useless person; good for nothing"; treated as a clipped compound of "Defenseless Izuku" in English translations) to mock his perceived worthlessness in superhero society.

 Ten years later, Izuku has a chance encounter with Toshinori Yagi, otherwise known as All Might, and asks him if he too could be a hero, even though he possesses no Quirk.
 All Might, after he ends up revealing his true appearance, tells him in response to dream more realistically and to consider becoming a police officer.
-Later, when an unnamed villain with mud-like liquid abilities attacks Katsuki, Izuku without proper thought, runs up to try and save him, which in turn gives the worn-out All Might (who can only do hero work for a limited time a day due to a fight with All for One that destroyed half of his respiratory system) the motivation to finish off the villain.
+Later, when an unnamed villain with mud-like liquid abilities attacks Katsuki, Izuku without proper thought, runs up to try and save him, which in turn gives the worn-out All Might (who can only do hero work for about three hours a day due to a fight with All for One that destroyed half of his respiratory system) the motivation to finish off the villain.